 LANGUAGE TRAINING Name of integration policy or sector specific policy Please add columns as necessary How are migrant women addressed with regard to language training?
-Please describe N/a Are migrant women specifically targeted or are they addressed as part of a wider group? □ Specifically third-country national migrant women targeted □ Third-country national migrant women addressed as part of a wider group of migrants (including also EU citizens with migrant backgriound) □ Migrant women addressed as part of a wider group of women Are specific categories of migrant women targeted (for example low-/highly-skilled labour migrants, students, family migrants, asylum seekers, etc.)? ☐ Yes If Yes, please indicate the category(ies) and describe how their specific backgrounds and needs are addressed? ☐ No At what stage of the integration process does the policy start (e.g. recently arrived or no differentiation)?
-Please describe
+Please describe All third-country nationals residing in the Republic of Slovenia have access to language learning programme.
+Persons with international protection have 300 hour Slovenian language course.
+They can have additional 100 hours if they visit classes on regular basis.
+They also have access to these programmes through active employment policies.
+Are migrant women specifically targeted or are they addressed as part of a wider group? □ Specifically third-country national migrant women targeted ☑ Third-country national migrant women addressed as part of a wider group of migrants (including also EU citizens with migrant backgriound) □ Migrant women addressed as part of a wider group of women Are specific categories of migrant women targeted (for example low-/highly-skilled labour migrants, students, family migrants, asylum seekers, etc.)? ✓ Yes If Yes, please indicate the category(ies) and describe how their specific backgrounds and needs are addressed? ☐ No All asylum seekers have access to language classes since the beginning of asylum seeking process.
+At what stage of the integration process does the policy start (e.g. recently arrived or no differentiation)?
+All third-country nationals have immediate access to language programmes.